ThalesGroup/GeoView/README.md

 # GeoView
-Views to display and manage geographical objects for UI
+Views to display and interact with geographical objects and cartographic layers for UI.